Appifyr offers three types of inputs: dropdown, text and number. Test

 appify("dropdown_to_filter", inps = list(flower = inp_dropdown(flowers)))

-.
+The dataframe argument needs a specific format.
+There must be exactly two columns key and value.
 This type of passing the levels is most useful when one wants to create a large number of levels.

 flowers <- data.frame(value = unique(iris$Species)) %>%